2 Data

 A row of the data table that contains the data for a specific instance of a single person, organization, place, event, or whatever is the object of analysis.

-Unfortunately, the reference for the rows of the data table is not standardized.
+Unfortunately, the row references in the data table are not standardized.
 Observations are also referred to as cases, examples, samples, and instances.

 Consider employee Darnell Ritchie.
 He has worked at the company for seven years, identifies as a man, and works in administration with an annual salary of $43,788.26.
 Two data values in this section of the data table are missing.
 The number of years James Wu has worked at the company is not recorded, nor is the department in which Alissa Jones works.